Transcriptions of Autumn

 we got away with them for so long

-of playing under open skies
+and roaming under open skies

-a cold clear rule is closing in
+a cold clear rule is coming

 so get small hunker down